Lou Henry Hoover

-Lou Hoover (née Henry; March 29, 1874 – January 7, 1944) was an American philanthropist, geologist, and the first lady of the United States from 1929 to 1933 as the wife of President Herbert Hoover.
-She was active in numerous community organizations and volunteer groups throughout her life, including the Girl Scouts of the USA, of which she was the head from 1922 to 1925 and from 1935 to 1937.
+Lou Henry Hoover (March 29, 1874 – January 7, 1944) was an American philanthropist, geologist, and the first lady of the United States from 1929 to 1933 as the wife of President Herbert Hoover.
+She was active in community organizations and volunteer groups throughout her life, including the Girl Scouts of the USA, which she led from 1922 to 1925 and from 1935 to 1937.
 Throughout her life, Hoover supported women's rights and women's independence.
-She was a proficient linguist, being fluent in six languages, and she was the primary translator of the complex 16th-century metallurgy text De re metallica from Latin to English.
+She was a polyglot, fluent in Mandarin and well-versed in Latin, and was the primary translator from Latin to English of the complex 16th-century metallurgy text De re metallica.

-Hoover was raised in California while it was part of the American frontier, and she attended Stanford University as the first female geology major in the United States.
+Hoover was raised in California while it was part of the American frontier.
+She attended Stanford University, and became the first woman to receive a degree in geology from the institution.
 She met fellow geology student Herbert Hoover at Stanford, and they married in 1899.
-She traveled widely with him while he worked as a mining engineer, assisting him in his work.
-The Hoovers first resided in China, during which time the Boxer Rebellion broke out, and they were present for the Battle of Tientsin.
-They moved to London where Hoover raised their two sons and became a popular hostess between their international travels.
+The Hoovers first resided in China; the Boxer Rebellion broke out later that year, and they were at the Battle of Tientsin.
+In 1901 they moved to London, where Hoover raised their two sons and became a popular hostess between their international travels.
 During World War I, the Hoovers led humanitarian efforts to assist war refugees.
-Hoover organized refugee support and transportation in the United Kingdom and went on fundraising tours in the United States.
-The family moved to Washington, D.C., when Herbert was appointed head of the Food and Drug Administration, and Lou became a food conservation activist in support of his work.
+The family moved to Washington, D.C. in 1917, when Herbert was appointed head of the Food and Drug Administration, and Lou became a food conservation activist in support of his work.